AzizZayed/Data-Structures-Implementation/README.md

 What is to come next?
 * [Adjacency List Graph](https://www.geeksforgeeks.org/graph-and-its-representations/)

-Every sub-package has a tester class where I test every function and feature.
-Those classes are very messy.
+There is a specific package where I test every function and feature.
+Every data structure gets it's own testing class.
+Those classes are quite messy.
 However, they are not meant to be neat, they are just for testing purposes.
 Also, every function has it's run-time and space complexity written next to the declaration.

 More in-depth explanations on my website shortly after every implementation.
 And perhaps even a YouTube video if it's really important to make one.